Force over Distance: Chapter 22

 They were quiet while Chloe digested this new information.

-Young cracked his eyelids and managed to keep them open at half-mast.
+Young cracked his eyelids and managed to keep them at half-mast.
 Try though he might, he still couldn’t turn his head.
-He watched Eli and Chloe their faces illuminated by the the light from the consoles.
+He watched Eli and Chloe, their faces illuminated by the the light from the consoles.
 His chief scientist was a dark silhouette next to the science station.

 Chloe studied Rush.
 “This is more than just speaking Ancient.
 He’s not aware of us.”

 “Yeah,” Eli said wearily.
-“It may surprise you to know that, despite the number of demands I get per day, neither one of them ever tells me anything.
-I’m pretty sure that, without the colonel, Rush gets ‘trapped’ with the ship.
-Meaning most of his attention is being taken up by Destiny right now.
+“It may surprise you to know that despite the number of demands I get per day, neither one of them ever tells me anything.
+Without the colonel, Rush gets ‘trapped’ with the ship.
+Meaning most of his attention is taken up by Destiny right now.
 Like, he has to have no idea we’re talking about him.
 Otherwise he’d look—I don’t know.
 More pissed.”

 “Maybe,” Chloe said guardedly.
 “That’s what it seems like.
 Although, he was with it enough to yell at you when you were snapping your fingers in his face.”